 - d.
 The principal/designee shall provide a the Hospital Homebound Services referral packets to the parent of a child who, under the care of a physician that certifies the student is expected to be absent miss at least 15 or more consecutive school days due to a physical or psychiatric condition. illness, medical condition, or social/emotional reasons, or who would miss excessive days intermittently throughout the year for the same reasons.
 Placement is determined by an IEP committee based on the medical needs of the student. - e.
 If the parent or guardian of a child who has been identified as exhibiting a pattern of non-attendance nonattendance enrolls the child in a home education program, the Superintendent/designee shall refer the parent to a home education review committee composed of the district contact person for home education and at least two home educators selected by the parent from a district list of all home educators who have conducted a home education program for at least three years and have indicated a willingness to serve on the committee. the parent or guardian will be required to attend the portfolio review committee meeting(s) as required (F.S. s.1003.26(1)(f)1). - f.
 Teachers shall report attendance promptly every school day.
-At the elementary level, the homeroom teacher is expected to submit attendance within the first 15 minutes of the school day.
-At the secondary level (grades 6 12), a teacher with students on their roster is expected to record and submit attendance within the first 5 minutes of the class period.
 If the online grading/attendance program is not available or operating properly, teachers will record attendance at the earliest possible opportunity.